FabioDiCeglie/Microservices-user/README.md

 # Overview

-This project demonstrates user authentication and authorization systems implemented across three different servers using various technologies.
+This project demonstrates user authentication and authorization systems implemented across three different servers using various technologies, all powered by ⚪️MongoDB for optimised data management.
 The project includes:

 1. **Go Server with CRUD Operations**: This server is built with Go and provides endpoints for user authentication and authorization along with CRUD operations.
 The server ensures secure access to resources.